Beef Stew with Dumplings (Slow Cooker Recipe)

 For the herb dumplings

-- In a medium bowl, mix baking mix, thyme and sage.
+- In a medium bowl, mix 1½ cup baking mix, 1 teaspoon fresh thyme, and 1 teaspoon fresh sage.

-- Stir in milk just until mix is just combined.
+- Stir in ½ cup milk just until mix is just combined.

 - Drop dough in large spoonfuls (I use a cookie scoop) on top of beef stew.